maxatwork/form2js/README.markdown

 ### Ruby-style notation

-If array index starts with [a-z_], it will be treated as field of object.
+If array index starts with [a-zA-Z_], it will be treated as field of object.

     <dl>
         <dt>Ruby-style test</dt>